 For the cranberry glaze not to be too dry, I split it in half and use the first half before I put the meat in the oven, and the other half about 15 minutes before the meat is done.
 I also sometimes cover the baking dish with foil at this time.
 This way I get a nice, thick layer of glazing on my turkey breast.
 If you want the glaze to be thin and caramelized, put all of the glazing on at the beginning and don’t foil unless the meat starts to brown too much.

-- 1 whole turkey breast, skin on, bone removed
+- 1 turkey breast (skin on, bone removed)

 - 2 tsp dried thyme